-Other key members of the Zionist leadership in Palestine and the Zionist movement also spent significant periods of time in the United States, although they didn’t experience similar journeys across Europe, the United States, and Palestine.
-Of particular importance was a visit by Israel’s future prime minister, David Ben-Gurion, and future president, Yitzhak Ben-Zvi, who visited the United States during World War i.
-Beyond the fact that different from the historic figures in the book they received considerable attention in the research, neither is a subject of the present study because, the time they spent in the United States did not have a decisive impact on them.
+Other key members of the Zionist leadership in Palestine and the Zionist movement also spent significant periods of time in the United States, although they did not experience similar journeys across Europe, the United States, and Palestine.
+Of particular importance was a visit by Israel’s future prime minister, David Ben-Gurion, and future president, Yitzhak Ben-Zvi, who came to the United States during World War i.
+Beyond the fact that, unlike the historical figures in the book, they received considerable attention in the research, neither is a subject of the present study, because the time they spent in the United States did not have a decisive impact on them.
 There is no evidence to suggest that it substantively altered their worldview.
 Three factors may account for this lack of impact.
 The first relates to the relatively brief time they spent in the United States – only three years.
 Second, most of their activity in the United States took place within the community of first-generation Jewish immigrants to the United States from Eastern Europe.
 Their primary language was Yiddish and they had only limited exposure to the elements of Jewish and Zionist identity in the United States.
 As a consequence, the unique characteristics of American Jewish and Zionist identity, which had such a tremendous impact on the book’s protagonists, left almost no mark on Ben-Gurion or Ben-Zvi.
-At the personal level, notably, the time he spent in the United States did have a significant impact on Ben-Gurion.
+At the personal level, the time he spent in the United States did have a significant impact on Ben-Gurion.
 It was during this visit that he married Paula Munweis (later Ben-Gurion).
 Yet even though she had received training as a nurse in New York and was fluent in English, her social network remained within the circles of first-generation immigrants.
 His marriage to Paula did not, therefore, expose Ben-Gurion to the world of US Jewry beyond this network.
 The third reason relates to the nature of Ben-Gurion’s and Ben-Zvi’s public activity in the United States.
 Neither of them worked for or through American Jewish organizations; their efforts focused solely on the Yishuv.
 The most striking example of this was their contribution to the formation of an “American Battalion” within the Jewish Legion.
 The battalion was composed mainly of volunteers from the first generation of East European Jewish immigrants to the United States, who joined the war effort in the Middle East and Palestine, as part of the British Army, during the later stages of the war.
 The nature of this activity reinforced Ben-Gurion’s and Ben-Zvi’s disengagement from broad sectors of US Jewry, aside from the community of first-generation immigrants, and curtailed any impact that their stay in the United States might have had on their worldview.